Andria (comedy): Metrical structure

-Overall, however, there is a similarity of plot.
-In both a wily slave tricks his master and his master's friend; in both, the plan goes badly wrong, but the slave escapes punishment in the nick of time by a lucky chance.
-In the end, in both plays the two old men are placated, a long-lost daughter is found, and the young man of the house gets to keep his girlfriend.
+There is a similarity of plot between the two, however: in both, a wily slave tricks his master and his master's friend; in both, the plan goes badly wrong, but the slave escapes punishment in the nick of time by a lucky chance.
+In the end, in both plays, the two old men are placated, a long-lost daughter is found, and the young man of the house gets to keep his girlfriend.